Kong/docs.konghq.com/app/enterprise/2.3.x/property-reference.md

 #### client_ssl

-Determines if Nginx should attempt to send client-side TLS certificates and perform Mutual TLS Authentication with upstream service when proxying requests.
+Determines if Nginx should send client-side SSL certificates when proxying requests.

 **Default:** `off`